CADD-SC/CYP2D6-Inhibition-Prediction-Model/README.md

 # CYP2D6-Inhibition-Prediction-Model
-Machine Learning-based prediction model for CYP2D6 inhibition prediction
+Machine learning-based prediction model for CYP2D6 inhibition prediction

 ## Introduction: ##

-Welcome to our repository, here we provide machine learning model to efficiently predict the CYP2D6 inhibition of target drug compounds in early stage of drug discovery process.
+Welcome to our repository, here we provide machine learning model to efficiently predict the CYP2D6 inhibition of target drug compounds in early stage of drug discovery process

 ## Dependencies ##